DrCuis/How-to-guides/300-Packaging/SamplePackage3.md

 ![Cuis Window](SamplePkg/IADict50.png)

-After loading the UI-Entry feature, we can Accept the code.
+After loading the UI-Entry feature, we can Save the code.
 Note that the word `TextEntryMorph` turns from red to black to indicate it is now a known class name.

 Also, you can use a FileList to open a Package Browser to view code in a package ***without loading it*** into your image.